SisasCamel/FileSearcher/README.md

-Take in mind that encrypted files won't work quite right.
+Take in mind that encrypted files won't work quite right nor will do pdf files, images or other executable files.